 However, there are some pre-action measures available to the party to assist in bringing an action.
-For example, for the purpose of a smooth investigation during the proceeding, the enforceability of the judgment and the suspension of damages caused to the party, such party can apply for preservation of evidence, preservation of property and relevant injunctions to the court before the action is initiated, depending on the circumstances and in the event of emergency.
+For example, for the purpose of the smooth investigation during the proceeding, the enforceability of the judgment, and the suspension of damages caused to the party, such party is available to apply for preservation of evidence, preservation of property and relevant injunctions to the court before the action is initiated, depending on the circumstances and in the event of emergency.

-Starting proceedings
+5 Starting proceedings

-5 How are civil proceedings commenced?
+How are civil proceedings commenced?
 How and when are the parties to the proceedings notified of their commencement?
 Do the courts have the capacity to handle their caseload?

 As of 1 May 2015, the case acceptance system is reformed from a casefiling review system into a case-filing registration system.
-Under the case-filing registration system, the proceeding will commence when the People's Court registers and files the complaint by the claimant.
-The court decides whether to file and register the complaint by the claimant on the spot or within seven days at the latest.
+Under the case-filing registration system, the proceeding will commence when the people's court registers and files the complaint by the claimant.
+The court shall decide whether to file and register the complaint by the claimant on the spot or within seven days at the latest.
 If the complaint is dismissed by the court, the claimant is entitled to appeal against the court's decision to the higher court within 10 days.

 If the court decides to register and file the complaint by the claimant, a notice letter of case acceptance will be served to the claimant.
 Within five days from the acceptance of the case, the defendant will be given notice of the claim served with a copy of the statement of claim of the claimant.

 Huge caseloads have been an issue for judges, especially those in the courts of big cities.
-However, capacity issues do not prevent the courts from listing disputes in a timely manner, but exert great pressures on the judges, who have to work overtime to schedule hearings and render decisions.
-Therefore, relieving the pressure on judges is one of the important topics of judicial reform.
-Specifically, to ease the capacity issues, it is proposed that the percentages of judges be increased in the courts with greater caseloads, more supporting staff be hired in the courts to assist the judges, the use of diversified dispute resolutions other than civil litigation by parties be improved and encouraged, and full use be made of the petty lawsuits procedures, summary procedures available for simple cases to improve the judicial efficiency, etc.
+However, capacity issues do not impact the courts to list disputes in a timely manner, but exert great pressures on the judges who have to work overtime to schedule hearings and render decisions.
+Therefore, relieving the pressure on judges is one of the important topics of the judicial reform.
+Specifically, to ease the capacity issues, it is proposed that the percentages of judges be increased in the courts with greater caseloads, more supporting staff be hired in the courts to assist the judges, improving and encouraging the use of diversified dispute resolutions other than civil litigation by parties, and making full use of the petty lawsuits procedures, summary procedures available for simple cases to improve the judicial efficiency, etc.

-Timetable
+6 Timetable

-6 | What is the typical procedure and timetable for a civil claim?
+What is the typical procedure and timetable for a civil claim?

-A general procedure for a civil claim at first instance is concluded within six months from the commencement of the proceeding, which includes the following stages:
+A general procedure for a civil claim for the first instance shall be concluded within six months from the commencement of the proceeding, which includes the following stages: